Register for Holt Adoptee Camp! Sign Up →

 May 1, 2014

-Today, Holt’s branch office in Illinois continues to provide both domestic and international adoption services to families in Illinois and has expanded services to families in Wisconsin.
+Today, Holt’s branch office in Illinois continues to provide both domestic and international adoption services to families in Illinois and has expanded its services to families in Wisconsin.

 September 1, 2014

-Holt is one of two U.S. agencies chosen to participate in a pilot adoption program for children with special needs in Vietnam
+Holt joins a pilot adoption program for children with special needs in Vietnam

-With this announcement, a 6-year moratorium on adoptions from Vietnam to the U.S. came to an official end.
+Holt is one of two U.S. agencies chosen to participate in a pilot adoption program for children with special needs in Vietnam.
+With this announcement, a 6-year moratorium on adoptions from Vietnam to the U.S. comes to an official end.

 October 2015

-In a rural region of Ethiopia served only by a small clinic, Holt donors and the local community came together to build a full-service maternal-child hospital.
+In a rural region of Ethiopia served only by a small clinic, Holt donors and the local community come together to build a full-service maternal-child hospital.
 For the first time, 250,000 people have access to advanced medical care.

 October 2016